Maxine Bahns: Career

-Bahns attended acting classes at the Beverly Hills Playhouse taught by Milton Katselas and also studied with Ivana Chubbuck.
-Her big break came when Edward Burns asked her to star in his low-budget film The Brothers McMullen.
+Bahns's big break came when Edward Burns asked her to star in his low-budget film The Brothers McMullen.
 In 1996, she co-starred in She's the One opposite Burns, marking the couple's last collaboration before their split.
 In 1997, she made her television debut on the HBO science-fiction/horror series Perversions of Science, guest-starring in the episode "People's Choice".
 She starred in the 1998 film Chick Flick.

 In 2000, she co-starred in the made-for-television movie Cutaway opposite actor Tom Berenger, and in three films: the crime/thriller Dangerous Curves opposite actors Robert Carradine and David Carradine; the comedy/drama Vice opposite Bo Hopkins; and the comedy Spin Cycle opposite actress Sarah Chalke.
 The following year, she co-starred in the film The Elite opposite actor Jurgen Prochnow.
 In 2005, she was in the direct-to-video horror film Scarred, and guest-starred on an episode of CBS's mystery/drama series CSI: NY episode "Dancing with the Fishes".

 In 2007, she co-starred in the drama film Steam opposite actresses Ruby Dee, Ally Sheedy, and Kate Siegel; she also made two guest appearances on television: FOX's legal drama Justice episode "False Confession", and NBC's comedy/drama series Studio 60 on the Sunset Strip for two episode.
 In 2008, Bahns co-starred in the horror/thriller film Conjurer opposite actor Andrew Bowen.
 That same year, she made an uncredited appearance as Simon Baker's murdered wife Angela Ruskin-Jane on CBS's The Mentalist.

 Bahns returned to the silver screen in 2009, in the drama Stellina Blue, opposite actress Christina Mauro; the crime/drama-thriller The Hitmen Diaries: Charlie Valentine, starring Raymond J. Barry; and in the adventure/horror-thriller The Lost Tribe starring Emily Baldoni.
 In 2010, she co-starred in the film What Would Jesus Do? opposite John Schneider, and made a guest appearance in the "Money for Nothing" episode of TNT's police procedural/crime-drama series Rizzoli & Isles.

 In 2011, she appeared in the comedy film Naked Run starring actor Charles Durning, and made an uncredited guest appearance on the NBC police procedural/legal drama Law & Order: LA episode "Silver Lake".
 In 2012, she co-starred in the comedy/drama romance film Driving Me Crazy opposite actor Keith Black.
 She did not return to acting until 2017, when she appeared in the drama film Web Cam Girls starring actress Arianne Zucker.
 In 2018, she made a guest appearance on the Amazon Video crime/drama-thriller series Too Old to Die Young.

 Bahns has also been involved in modelling, working for the Elite Model Management.
 During her time as a model, she appeared in numerous magazines including FHM, Sports Illustrated for Women, Self, Glamour, and Maxim.